Warday

+A film version of the novel was planned, to be produced by Keith Barish and directed by Greek film director Costa-Gavras.
+The film was never made.

 Plot

 Strieber is in New York City in October 1988 when it is attacked by Soviet nuclear weapons.
 He experiences the initial blast while riding a bus, and witnesses the flooding of the subway system by a tsunami in the wake of a nuclear detonation at sea.
 Strieber is reunited with his family at his son's school and shelters there, but experiences radiation sickness.
 Upon his recovery, he and his family leave New York for San Antonio which they soon discover was destroyed as well.
 They eventually settle in Dallas, where he becomes a farmer.

 Five years later, Strieber and Kunetka decide to document the effects of Warday on the United States; they travel first through devastated southeast and southwest Texas.
 They then visit the new nation-state of Aztlan in the former American Southwest, and conduct interviews with its foreign minister and citizens.
 They then conduct interviews while trying to evade the omnipresent police in Los Angeles, California.
-California, physically not touched by the attack, has become a self-governing, authoritarian police state which treats outsiders as "illegal immigrants."
-In San Francisco they reunite with an old friend of Strieber's, Chelsea Quinn Yarbro, but then are captured, arrested, and sentenced to years of hard labor in prison.
+California, physically untouched by the attack, has become a self-governing, authoritarian police state which treats outsiders as "illegal immigrants."
+In San Francisco, they reunite with an old friend of Strieber's, Chelsea Quinn Yarbro, but are then captured, arrested, and sentenced to years of hard labor in prison.

-En route to prison they escape by train and continue their interviews across the Midwest, taking refuge periodically from the highly radioactive dust storms now ubiquitous in the dustbowl conditions of the Midwest (created by the nuclear bombing of the Dakotas).
-After visiting Chicago, they continue east into Pennsylvania and into what remains of New York City, where Strieber, overcome with emotion, returns to his old apartment in the very dangerous ruins of Manhattan.
+En route to prison they escape by train and continue their interviews across the Midwest, taking refuge periodically from the highly-radioactive dust storms now ubiquitous in the Midwest (created by the nuclear bombing of the Dakotas).
+After visiting Chicago, they continue east to Pennsylvania and into what remains of New York City, where Strieber, overcome with emotion, returns to his old apartment in the very dangerous ruins of Manhattan.
 The book ends with Strieber and Kunetka back in Texas facing an uncertain future.